-2.3.1 The Major Superiors shall fulfil with a particular care their mission of vigilance by visiting regularly each of the educational institutions of which they are responsible.
-They shall listen willingly to anyone who would like to meet them.
+2.3.1 The major superiors will fulfil their mission of vigilance with particular attention by regularly visiting each of the educational works under their responsibility.
+They will willingly listen to all those who wish to meet them.

-2.4- Candidates to the Brotherhood.
+2.4- Candidates for the Brother's vocation

-2.4.1 Each Province or District shall see to it that, in accordance with the local ecclesiastical procedures, every candidate to the brotherhood is examined by a psychologist selected with reference to the Major Religious Superiors Conference of the country.
-That examination should take place before the entrance to the Novitiate, or, when this is not possible, before the first profession.
+- 2.4.1 Each Province or District will ensure, in liaison with the ecclesiastical structures of the country, that each candidate is examined by a psychologist chosen in liaison with the Conference of Major Superiors of the country.
+This examination should take place before entry into the novitiate or, if this is not possible, before first profession. - 2.4.2 These procedures will be reviewed at the regular meetings of the Major Superiors with the General Council.